Globalisation (Edexcel A Level Economics A)

 Characteristics of Globalisation

-• Globalisation is the economic integration of different countries through increasing freedoms in the cross-border movement of people, goods/services, technology and finance
+• Globalisation is the economic integration of different countries through increasing freedoms in the cross-border movement of people, goods/services, technology, and finance.
+The world becomes the market place for consumers, producers, employers and employees

-• This integration of global economies has impacted national cultures, spread ideas, speeded up industrialisation in developing nations and led to de-industrialisation in developed nations
+• This integration of global economies has impacted national cultures, spread ideas, accelerated industrialisation in developing nations and led to de-industrialisation in developed nations

 • Globalisation has been increasing for thousands of years - it is not a new phenomenon